Clement-LVD/codexplor/README.md

 The default settings of `codexplor` are optimized for analyzing a project in ![R](https://img.shields.io/badge/R-black) language.
-Supported languages are : R, Python, JavaScript
+Supported languages are : R, Python

 ------------------------------------------------------------------------